insin/nwb/docs/guides/QuickDevelopment.md

 The default HTML template provided contains a `<div>` which the app is rendered into, with a default `id` of `'app'`.
 You can change the `id` with this setting.

-#### `--no-polyfill`

-Disable inclusion of nwb's default polyfills for `Promise`, `fetch()` and `Object.assign()` - you can use this to shave a few KB off the final bundle size if you're not using these features, are only supporting browsers which support them natively, or would prefer to provide your own polyfills, etc.

 #### `--title`

 Contents for `<title>` - defaults to the type of app you're serving, e.g. `'Preact App'`